 You’ll need to feed the starter to activate it before adding it to a recipe.

-Stir together the starter, flour, and water with a little silicon spatula, and scrape the inside edges as clean as you can.
+Stir together the starter, flour, and water with a silicon jar spatula.
+Scrape the inside edges as clean as you can.

-You can place a rubber band or a line drawn with a dry-erase marker at the starting point so you can clearly see how much it rises.
+You can place a rubber band at the starting point if you want to clearly see how much it rises.
+It also works to draw a little line with a dry-erase marker.

 Cover the fed starter with a loose-fitting lid and allow it time to become “ripe” (active) in the jar.

 Note: A starter is considered “ripe” or “active” when it reaches its peak (highest possible point) in the jar or has just begun to fall from its peak.
-It should have almost tripled in size, look airy with lots of bubbles throughout, and have a yeasty, sweet, and slightly sour aroma.
+It should have doubled or tripled in size depending on the flour used.
+It will look airy with lots of bubbles throughout (and even on the surface), flattened on the surface, and have a yeasty, sweet, and slightly sour aroma.

 This is the point when you’ll use it in a recipe (or discard) and feed it again.